jlnjnsn/bch_manuals/programmeertheorie.md

 ## Activating automatic analysis

-By flipping the switch under configuration, everytime the code is pushed, and analysis is performed.
+By flipping the switch under configuration, everytime the code is pushed, an analysis is performed.

 ![BCH Automatic](automatic.png)